neutron420/CodeXly/README.md

 ## About The Project

-CodeXly is a production-ready web application showcasing modern development practices and cutting-edge technologies.
-Built with Next.js 15 and the App Router, it features a type-safe backend with Prisma ORM, comprehensive API testing with Jest, and a polished user interface designed with shadcn/ui components.
-The project demonstrates best practices in full-stack development, from database design to deployment automation.
+CodeXly is a specialized typing practice platform designed for developers who want to improve their coding speed and accuracy.
+Inspired by Monkeytype, CodeXly focuses on real programming syntax and code snippets from various languages.
+Built with Next.js 15 and the App Router, it features a type-safe backend with Prisma ORM for tracking user progress, comprehensive API testing with Jest, and a polished, distraction-free interface designed with shadcn/ui components.
+Perfect for developers looking to enhance their muscle memory with actual code rather than plain text.

 ### Built With